AhmetZamanis/KaggleStoreSales/ReportPart1.md

 stores.

 - This is most likely to be a current predictor of sales, i.e. days with higher transactions are likely to be days with higher sales.

-- Still, recent levels of transactions may help us predict future sales.
+We wouldn’t know the number of transactions in advance, so this may not be useful.
+Still, recent levels of transactions may help us predict future sales.

 - The transactions data is only available for the training dataset (up to mid-August 2017), and not for the testing dataset (15 days after